 Lee Konitz once played along with Pictures On the Wall in my East 65th Street apartment on a late summer afternoon with his soprano saxophone, excitedly attempting to emulate some of the fast, complex passages.
 Afterwards, we walked all the way from East 65th and First Avenue to his home on West 86th Street near Amsterdam, taking the scenic route through Central Park, myself carrying Lee's saxophone.
 I wish he had brought the alto, where he shines the brightest, of course.
 Konitz said the only reason he brought the soprano was because it was easier to transport.

 Summer Streams was composed after hearing about the passing of Leonard Bernstein, who I had met while studying at Tanglewood, finding his performances, rehearsals and classes all thrilling.
-Summer Streams was originally conceived for string quartet, and there is a second movement I will add here.
+Summer Streams was originally conceived for string quartet.

-Rodney Oakes told me in 1994, at the time his review of Fire Monkey was published in Journal SEAMUS, that he had submitted a review of Trembling Flowers to the same publication, but apparently this has been lost.
-Oakes was under the impression that the review had been published, but checking back issues we were unable to locate the review.
+Rodney Oakes told me in 1994, at the time his review of Fire Monkey was published in Journal SEAMUS, that he had submitted a review of Trembling Flowers to the same publication, and believed it had been published, but checking back issues we were unable to locate the review.
 Apparently, there is no exisiting copy of the review either.
 Rodney's review of Hamoa (1995) was published by Journal SEAMUS.

 Pink Candle was composed as a tribute to The Doors.
-A few years later, I was to become close to Ray Manzarek.
+A few years later, I became a friend, and music collaborator with Ray Manzarek.